edgelesssys/contrast/docs/docs/architecture/components/service-mesh.md

           image: ghcr.io/edgelesssys/conversion:v1.2.3@...
 ```

-## Certificate authority

-The Coordinator acts as a certificate authority (CA) for the workloads
-defined in the manifest.
-After a workload pod's attestation has been verified by the Coordinator,
-it receives a mesh certificate and the mesh CA certificate.
-The mesh certificate can be used for example in a TLS connection as the server or
-client certificate to proof to the other party that the workload has been
-verified by the Coordinator.
-The other party can verify the mesh certificate
-with the mesh CA certificate.
-While the certificates can be used by the workload
-developer in different ways, they're automatically used in Contrast's service
-mesh to establish mTLS connections between workloads in the same deployment.

-### Public key infrastructure
+## Public key Infrastructure

-The Coordinator establishes a public key infrastructure (PKI) for all workloads
-contained in the manifest.
-The Coordinator holds three certificates: the root CA
+The Coordinator establishes a public key infrastructure (PKI) for all workloads defined in the manifest.
+It holds three types of certificates:

-certificate, the intermediate CA certificate, and the mesh CA certificate.
-The root CA certificate is a long-lasting certificate and its private key signs
-the intermediate CA certificate.
-The intermediate CA certificate and the mesh CA
+- **Root CA certificate**: A long-lived certificate used to sign the intermediate CA certificate.
-certificate share the same private key.
-This intermediate private key is used
+- **Intermediate CA certificate**: Shares a private key with the mesh CA certificate and is signed by the root CA. This private key is used to sign mesh certificates.
-to sign the mesh certificates.
-Moreover, the intermediate private key and
+- **Mesh CA certificate**: Used to sign workload-specific mesh certificates.
-therefore the intermediate CA certificate and the mesh CA certificate are
-rotated when setting a new manifest.

 ![PKI certificate chain](../../_media/contrast_pki.drawio.svg)

+### Certificate issuance

+Once a workload pod’s attestation is successfully verified by the Coordinator, it receives:

+- A **mesh certificate**
+- The **mesh CA certificate**

+The mesh certificate includes X.509 extensions based on the workload’s attestation document and can be used as a client or server certificate in TLS connections.
+It proves to the remote party that the workload was verified by the Coordinator.
+The remote party can verify the mesh certificate using the mesh CA certificate.

+While developers may use these certificates independently, they are also automatically used by Contrast’s service mesh for secure communication.

 ### Certificate rotation

-Depending on the configuration of the first manifest, it allows the workload
-owner to update the manifest and, therefore, the deployment.
-Workload owners and data owners can be mutually untrusted parties.
-To protect against the workload owner silently introducing malicious containers,
-the Coordinator rotates the intermediate private key every time the manifest is
+Every time the manifest is updated, the Coordinator rotates the intermediate private key.
+As a result, both the intermediate CA certificate and the mesh CA certificate are renewed.

-updated and, therefore, the
-intermediate CA certificate and mesh CA certificate.
-If the user doesn't
-trust the workload owner, they use the mesh CA certificate obtained when they
+This mechanism protects against scenarios where a workload owner introduces unauthorized containers after verification.
+If a user does not trust the workload owner, they should only trust mesh certificates signed by the mesh CA certificate obtained during their own verification process.
-verified the Coordinator and the manifest.
-This ensures that the user only
-connects to workloads defined in the manifest they verified since only those
-workloads' certificates are signed with this intermediate private key.

-Similarly, the service mesh also uses the mesh CA certificate obtained when the
+Similarly, the service mesh uses the mesh CA certificate issued when the workload was verified.
+Any change to the manifest requires a new rollout of the services, as the mesh CA certificate will change.

-workload was started, so the workload only trusts endpoints that have been
+### Service mesh integration

+The service mesh relies on the mesh certificates to establish mutual TLS (mTLS) connections between workloads.

+- During pod startup, the Initializer requests a mesh certificate from the Coordinator.
+- If attestation is successful, the Coordinator returns a mesh certificate and the mesh CA certificate.
+- These certificates are used to authenticate and authorize communication within the service mesh.

-verified by the Coordinator based on the same manifest.
-Consequently, a
-manifest update requires a fresh rollout of the services in the service mesh.
+Only workloads that have been verified based on the current manifest and signed by the corresponding mesh CA certificate are trusted by other services in the mesh.

-### Usage of the different certificates
+### Summary of certificate roles

-- The **root CA certificate** is returned when verifying the Coordinator.
-  The data owner can use it to verify the mesh certificates of the workloads.
+- **Root CA Certificate**
-  This should only be used if the data owner trusts all future updates to the
+  Returned during Coordinator verification.
+Can be used to verify mesh certificates if the data owner fully trusts all future manifests and updates.

-  manifest and workloads.
-This is, for instance, the case when the workload owner is
-  the same entity as the data owner.
-- The **mesh CA certificate** is returned when verifying the Coordinator.
-  The data owner can use it to verify the mesh certificates of the workloads.
-  This certificate is bound to the manifest set when the Coordinator is verified.
-  If the manifest is updated, the mesh CA certificate changes.
-  New workloads will receive mesh certificates signed by the _new_ mesh CA certificate.
-  The Coordinator with the new manifest needs to be verified to retrieve the new mesh CA certificate.
-  The service mesh also uses the mesh CA certificate to verify the mesh certificates.
+- **Intermediate CA Certificate**
-- The **intermediate CA certificate** links the root CA certificate to the
+  Links the root CA to the mesh CA. Included in certificate chains for validation purposes.

-  mesh certificate so that the mesh certificate can be verified with the root CA
-  certificate.
-It's part of the certificate chain handed out by
-  endpoints in the service mesh.
-- The **mesh certificate** is part of the certificate chain handed out by
-  endpoints in the service mesh.
-During the startup of a pod, the Initializer
-  requests a certificate from the Coordinator.
-This mesh certificate will be returned if the Coordinator successfully
-  verifies the workload.
-The mesh certificate
-  contains X.509 extensions with information from the workloads attestation
-  document.
+- **Mesh CA Certificate**
+  Used to verify mesh certificates.
+Bound to a specific manifest version and changes when the manifest is updated.

+- **Mesh Certificate**
+  Issued to workloads after successful attestation.
+Contains metadata from the attestation document and is used in mTLS communication within the service mesh.